skgrange/rmweather/cran-comments.md

 ## New package version

 This is a package update to include some extra functionality to allow users to use nested tibbles in their modelling pipeline.

+## Resubmissiom

+This is also a resubmission after a 301 URL error was found in the previous version.

 ## Test environments